Difficulty: Medium, Asked-in: Facebook, Microsoft, Amazon, Morgan Stanley, Walmart, Flipkart, Hike, Zoho

 We are traversing array twice using single loop and performing O(1) operation at each iteration.
 Time complexity = O(n) + O(n) = O(n).
 Space complexity = O(n), for extra array maxSumEnd[n].

-Now critical questions are: can we solve the problem in O(1) space?
-Can we solve the problem in a single traversal?
-Here is an optimized solution idea using the famous kadane algorithm:
+Now, let's address the critical questions: Can we solve this problem in O(1) space?
+Can we solve this problem in a single traversal?
+Here's an optimized solution idea using Kadane's algorithm.

 int findMaxSubarraySum(int X[], int n)